jimradford/superputty/README.md

 # SuperPuTTY Application

 ### License
+MIT

-For License information please read the License.txt included with the download
+For additional License information please read the License.txt included with the download

 ### Issue Tracking
 For issue tracking, documentation and downloads please visit the SuperPuTTY Project on Github